 Budget-friendly:

-The Mosser Hotel in Union Square offers stylish, space-efficient rooms and a great location between Union Square and the Moscone Convention Center.
-Guests appreciate the clean rooms, friendly service, and free morning coffee and muffins
+The Mosser Hotel offers stylish, space-efficient rooms in a great location between Union Square and Moscone Convention Center.
+Guests appreciate the clean rooms, friendly service, and free morning coffee and muffins.

 Hostel:

-HI San Francisco Downtown Hostel is centrally located near Union Square, Chinatown, and the Moscone Convention Center.
-The hostel offers renovated lounges, daily activities, and free Wi-Fi, making it a comfortable and convenient choice.
+HI San Francisco Downtown Hostel is located near Union Square, Chinatown, and the Moscone Convention Center.
+It offers renovated lounge areas, daily activities, and free Wi-Fi, making it a comfortable and convenient choice, especially for younger travelers.

 Nob Hill/Russian Hill, San Francisco Hotels

-Best place to stay in SF for: Classic San Francisco (hills included!)
+Best area for: Classic San Francisco (hills included!)

-Transportation: Decent, more MUNI in Nob Hill, mainly just cable cars in Russian Hill
+Transportation: Decent MUNI access in Nob Hill, mostly cable cars in Russian Hill.

-Just up the hill from Fisherman’s Wharf lies Russian Hill.
-Its southern neighbor is Nob Hill.
-These neighborhoods share a lot in common, so we have grouped them for this guide.
+Just up the hill from Fisherman’s Wharf is Russian Hill, along with its southern neighbor, Nob Hill.
+These neighborhoods have a lot in common, so we’ll group them together for this guide.

-Climbing through Russian Hill from Fisherman’s Wharf to Union Square are the iconic San Francisco cable cars.
-The Powell/Hyde line transports tourists to and from Lombard Street, aka “the crookedest street in the world.”
-While this is definitely an exaggeration, Lombard is still a very fun stop for the experience and the photo op.
+These neighborhoods are also a great location to admire and ride the iconic San Francisco cable cars.
+The Powell/Hyde line transports tourists to and from Lombard Street, “the crookedest street in the world.”
+This is a fun stop for the experience and the photo op.
 You can leave the cable car at Lombard and Hyde streets to walk down the famous eight hairpin turns of Lombard Street, then go and enjoy a meal in North Beach.

-You can find shopping and restaurants along Polk Street.
-And don’t miss a stop at Grace Cathedral.
-The cathedral is gorgeous both inside and out, and, with some planning, you may be able to catch a fun community event there, like a yoga class.
+And don’t miss a stop at Grace Cathedral: the cathedral is gorgeous inside and out, and, with some planning, you may be able to catch a fun community event there, like a yoga class.

-When planning your stay, be mindful not to stray too far south in Lower Nob Hill.
-This area butts up against the Tenderloin.
-We will go more into this later, but the neighborhood here gets a bit grittier and, in general, less tourist friendly.
+Be careful not to stay too far south in Lower Nob Hill: it butts up against the Tenderloin, which gets a bit grittier and, in general, less tourist-friendly.

 Nob Hill/Russian Hill, San Francisco Hotel Recommendations